Can you freeze peppers? Fret not. Here’s your answer plus extra of other handy information such as how to do it.

 Can You Freeze Bell Peppers?

 Yes, you can definitely freeze bell peppers!
 And lucky for you, there is no extra step you need to take for bell peppers.
 You freeze bell peppers the same way you do sweet peppers.
+You can also follow this method to learn how to freeze chili peppers.

 Can You Eat Frozen Peppers?